dex4er/js-sliding-window-rate-limiter/README.md

 * `defaultResponse` is a number value returned when Redis server is not available (only for SafeRedis backend, default value: 0)

+If `redis` parameter is undefined or string then new `ioredis` object is created with `retryStrategy` set to 1 seconds and `maxRetriesPerRequest` set to 1.

 _Example:_

 ```js